astagi/PartitionSlider/README.md

 JQuery plugin allows you to make a partition editor widget in a simple way.

-Create a simple partition slider
+Create a simple PartitionSlider
 --------------------------------

+You can specify the following attributes for your PartitionSlider

 - values: our partitions value (percentage).
 - colors: colors of the partitions.